BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 However, we are not focusing on building a precious and complex machine learning model or data processing method.
 All test functions will run fast, estimating time may spend on running real computing tasks in an acceptable time span, like several minutes.
 Therefore, they should emulate the real ChRIS workloads as light as possible.
 Since there is no reason to run a benchmark for 8 hours rather than run a real task for 8 hours to ESTIMATE the performance.

-At last, this node will produce comparable results that allow users to compare the performance of different platforms in an elegant and easy method.
+At last, this plugin will produce comparable results that allow users to compare the performance of different platforms in an elegant and easy method.

 ## 4. Solution Concept